 National House of Delegate sessions are conducted in a business meeting setting.
 There are three houses of voting delegates: college/postsecondary, high school and middle school.
 Over 650 young adults, who are geographically diverse and hold various leadership roles within their SkillsUSA chapters, come together to conduct the business of SkillsUSA.

 Duties and Responsibilities of the National House of Delegates

 The duties of the voting delegates are important to the operation of the organization.

 Therefore, the selection process for voting delegates must be seriously considered to assure that the voting delegates are aware of their duties and will carry them out diligently.

 - Enact bylaws, rules and regulations necessary for carrying out the affairs and activities of the organization;

 - Act upon items of business as requested by the National Executive Council and Board of Directors.

-NOTE: Because of the delegate schedule during conference, it is not recommended for contestants to serve as delegates.
-A national officer candidate may serve as a delegate and vote, but may not be seated in the House of Delegates meeting during campaign speeches and problematic questions.
+A national officer candidate may serve as a delegate and vote but may not be seated in the House of Delegates meetings during campaign speeches and problematic questions.

 Delegates can also be competitors, but schedules should not conflict.